getdish/dish/docs/plan.md

 Since I'm writing a big old document, I'm going to add a section here to keep perspective.

 I don't want much.
-Don't want to run a company, work incredibly hard, achieve fame, etc. All I want is to be able to tackle things at the intersection of interesting work and real world problems.
-It's banal, sure, but important.
+Don't want to run a company, work myself to the bone, achieve fame, etc. All I want is to be able to tackle things at the intersection of interesting work and real world problems and do it with some level of freedom and creativity in a nice environment.
+Call me cliche.

 So let's leave this section short.
 Lets aim to enjoy this venture.
-We can still be ruthless, frugal, passionate, efficient, etc. But lets make sure the day to day is always focused on:
+We can still be about as ruthless, frugal, passionate, efficient, etc as many, but happiness and enjoyment are key parts of ensuring your machine is efficient.

+Some goals of mine here are:

 - Keeping our team small, focused, distraction-free
-- Surprising each other by just getting things done well
+- A culture of surprising each other by quietly getting things done well
 - Finding great collaborators and bringing in fresh ideas
-- Balancing work and life
+- Allowing people to work in whatever way makes them comfortable so long as we can be effective together

 ---